starlightctrl/tourney-helper-slambana/README.md

    - `token.txt` with your start.gg API token (which you can grab [here](https://start.gg/admin/profile/developer))
    - `players.json`, you can copy `example-players.json` to `local-data`, rename, and customize.
       - You can also import an Excel XLSX file with the following columns in the same order: Tag, Venmo, Paypal, Zelle
+      - TODO: see if the column order actually matters or not.
 4. Start the development server: `npm run dev`

 ## Features